OpenGene/AfterQC/README.md

 2, Trim reads at front and tail according to bad per base sequence content
 3, Detect and eliminate bubble artifact caused by sequencer due to fluid dynamics issue
 4, Filter low-quality reads
 5, Barcode sequencing support: if all reads have a random barcode (see duplex sequencing), this program can detect and split the barcode into query name
+6, `pypy` supported

 # Simple usage:
 ```shell